-In the picture above is a blue Rover SD1, pictured at a fair we used to attend.
+In the picture above is a blue Rover SD1, .
 My dad bought that when I was about 18.
 I remember it coming and thinking wow, its the same car as the police used.
 It sure did look modern and impressive for its time, and I think it was a European car of the year.

 Now, truth be told, the impressive police version used Rovers venerable V8 power plant.
 Ours was the paltry 2 litre version.
 Which to be charitable was a bit asthmatic on the power front.

 Once we started using the car I found it a mixed bag.
 The space and comfort was far superior to anything I had driven before.
 But its short comings soon became apparent.
 One advantage of the smaller engine version was that when you put your foot down less bits fell off inside.
 You would turn a corner and bits of interior trim would whizz pass your head.
 The fit and finish looked like Stevie Wonder had done the final quality control.

 When Your Best Friends With The AA Man